-- Planners need to consider urban-rural issues holistically (economic, demographic, environmental, special linkages) and promote opportunities in all these areas. - Measures need to target the different income segments of the population providing low cost housing opportunities; targeted loans for low income households and affordable rental options. - Urban planning needs to be flexible and adaptable to the long-term needs of the city, incorporating concern for peoples of different cultures and religions. - Rapid development of peri-urban areas (urban sprawl) has increased the need for public service delivery, requiring redistribution of resources.

-- Enhancing regional connectivity, including transport and roads is essential for effective urban-rural development.
-Likewise, economic connectivity needs to improve to facilitate competitiveness and access to markets. - Local governments must be engaged actively in solving urbanization challenges, encouraging a focus on development potentials of their communities rather than short term political gains. - The agricultural sector and local industries should be engaged in the planning processes of rural communities to promote local economic activity and income opportunities. - A network of local authorities to strengthen shared learning and exchange of information was found to be useful moving forward.
+- Planners need to consider urban-rural issues holistically (economic, demographic, environmental, special linkages) and promote opportunities in all these areas. - Measures need to target the different income segments of the population providing low cost housing opportunities; targeted loans for low income households and affordable rental options. - Urban planning needs to be flexible and adaptable to the long-term needs of the city, incorporating concern for peoples of different cultures and religions. - Rapid development of peri-urban areas (urban sprawl) has increased the need for public service delivery, in turn requiring redistribution of resources. - Enhancing regional connectivity, including transport and roads is essential for effective urban-rural development.
+Likewise, economic connectivity needs to improve to facilitate competitiveness and access to markets. - Local governments must be engaged actively in solving urbanization challenges, encouraging a focus on development potentials of their communities rather than short term political gains. - A network of local authorities to strengthen shared learning and exchange of information was found to be useful moving forward.